vipulnaik/daily-updates/notes/day-job-hours.md

 ### Documentation for day job

-On November 30, I wrote a [Google Doc](https://docs.google.com/document/d/14Orl1h94b7dLy5DkYH4RfJnX1kbu9wRwyO7wHCjKnV4/edit) documenting my availability pattern by day of week, and linked to it from my Slack profile.
+On November 30, 2023, I wrote a [Google Doc](https://docs.google.com/document/d/14Orl1h94b7dLy5DkYH4RfJnX1kbu9wRwyO7wHCjKnV4/edit)
+documenting my availability pattern by day of week, and linked to it from my Slack profile.

 ### Stricter restrictions on day job work over the weekend

-On April 6, I implemented stricter restrictions on the day job work I could do over the weekend.
+On April 6, 2024, I implemented stricter restrictions on the day job work I could do over the weekend.
 The work was now limited to dealing with incoming stuff, time-sensitive stuff, and things with significant continuity benefits, or cases where I was below my minimum hours thresholds if I didn't work on the weekend.
 The hope was to more definitively clear up the weekends for personal projects.

+### Allowing the counting of personal devops (up to 2 hours a week) toward meeting minimum targets at work until September 2024

+I added a temporary provision that woud allow me to count up to 2 hours a week of personal devops time related to one-time upgrades toward meeting the conditional minimum and absolute minimum targerts at my day job.
+This temporary provision is to allow me to make use of lulls in my day job to focus on personal devops work that is time-sensitive and uses similar parts of my brain.
+Since this work has a definite end, and is similar to my day job, I don't see issues redirecting that time and energy towards day job once it is done.